-- Countries that meet the requirements in 1.4 (1) and are approved to trade fresh tarua are listed in an online pest database. - A list of pests associated with fresh tarua can be found in the online pest database. - The full list of regulated and non-regulated pests for New Zealand can be found in BORIC and the Schedule of regulated (quarantine) weed seeds.
-These databases can be found on the MPI website. - In 1.4 (2) "considered free from viable regulated pests" is used as described in Section 5 of ISPM 12.
-Phytosanitary certificates. - The phytosanitary inspection by the NPPO in Part 3 Inspection, Verification and Documentation Requirements may be used to determine whether the requirements in 1.4 (3) are met.
+- Countries that meet the requirements in 1.4 (1) and are approved to trade fresh banana leaf are listed in an online pest database. - A list of pests associated with fresh banana leaf can be found in the online pest database. - The full list of regulated and non-regulated pests for New Zealand can be found in BORIC and the Schedule of regulated (quarantine) weed seeds.
+These databases can be found on the MPI website.